For Ukrainians in Greece

 Telephones: 0030 2132128888, 0030 6942773030, via WhatsApp or Viber

-Email: sg.vp.tracing@migration.gov.gr
+Email: [email protected]

-7. Risk of human trafficking
+8. Risk of human trafficking

 Criminals may attempt to exploit the vulnerability of refugees or lure them with promises of free transport, accommodation, employment or other forms of assistance.
 This exploitation of vulnerable people for their bodies and labor is called human trafficking.

-8. Referrals to enter Canada, the USA, and other non-EU countries
+9. Referrals to enter Canada, the USA, and other non-EU countries

 UNHCR in Greece does not conduct referrals for resettlement to third countries such as the USA, Canada or the United Kingdom.
-The decision on admission and entry to one of those country is taken solely by the responsible national authority of the country of destination.
+The decision on admission and entry to one of those countries is taken solely by the responsible national authority of the country of destination.

-Please find information on options to go to Canada for people affected by the conflict in Ukraine on the Canadian embassy’s website.
+Please find information on options to go to Canada for people affected by the conflict in Ukraine on the Canadian Embassy’s website.
 For the United Kingdom’s visa support for Ukrainians, click here.
 For more information on opportunities to travel and reside outside of the European Union, see here

-9. Private support
+10. Private support

-If you wish to make a financial donation to support the humanitarian response to the Ukraine emergency, we encourage you consider donating to UNHCR: English / Greek
+If you wish to make a financial donation to support the humanitarian response to the Ukraine emergency, we encourage you to consider donating to UNHCR: English / Greek

-10. Contacting UNHCR
+11. Contacting UNHCR

 To get in touch with UNHCR about your individual case, please click “Contact us” to the left (or at this link) to fill out the dedicated form.